MiladAfsari/ContactManager/README.md

 Unit of Work Pattern
 Use microservice architecture; for example, on the online shop, each service should be implemented on its own Docker Image.

-This sample application has 2 microservices.
+This sample application has 2 microservices:
-**Contract microservice
+** Contract microservice
 this microservice implements CRUD operation using generic Repository and unit of work pattern.
 I call store procedure using dapper/Entity framework.
 I use Migration to capture all stages in creating tables and store procedures in a database.

-**SocialMedia microservice
+** SocialMedia microservice
 this microservice implements CRUD operation using generic Repository pattern and custom repository base on a unit-of-work pattern.
 I use entity framework core for all CRUD operations.